Devikasai-2005/CODSOFT/Task-1_MovieGenreClassification/README.md

 ## 🚀 How to Run
 1. Upload `train_data.txt` in the notebook directory.
 2. Run `movie_genre_classification.ipynb`
+3. 📦 The dataset is zipped due to GitHub's 25MB size limit.
+Please extract `train_data.zip` and place `train_data.txt` in the same folder as the notebook before running it.

 ## 🙌 Output
 > Sample prediction: